Isolation, quarantine or lockdown during COVID-19: what it might mean for your family

-- helping children deal with anxiety and boredom because of COVID-19 and lockdown
+- helping children deal with anxiety and boredom because of COVID-19 and isolation, quarantine or lockdown

 - looking after more daily care needs, if your regular carers or respite services are no longer available

-- trying to give children more one-on-one support for learning
+- trying to give children more one-on-one support if they’re learning from home

 - feeling concerned about meeting the needs of all your children.